 In order to spread awareness of the revised Code of Conduct, the secretariat first held briefings 30 times for approximately 800 managers responsible for each division and company.
 These managers then acted as facilitators at workplace briefings to pass on the information.
 Around 10,000 people took part in the briefings at respective workplaces between May and December 2011, which covered almost all domestic Group company employees.
 In fiscal 2012, an internal survey was conducted to confirm the penetration of the revised version of the Code of Conduct and boost awareness.

 (2)Promoted October as Month to Bolster Compliance

 The Yamaha Group has designated October as the month to bolster compliance every year in line with Keidanren's Corporate Ethics Promotion Month, and is working on initiatives to heighten awareness of compliance.
-In fiscal 2011, we introduced posters related to compliance and held training sessions for management to boost ability to resolve compliance-related problems, using lawyers as instructors.
-Approximately 150 line managers with staff working under them took part in the training.
+In fiscal 2012, we introduced posters in each workplace to increase awareness of compliance and risk around us and at the same time notified employees in advance of the compliance-related survey that was touched on in (1) above.

 Yamaha set up and started operating a hotline in April 2003 to provide consultation and take internal reports related to compliance-related matters.
-From April 2011 to the end of March 2012, the hotline was contacted on 57 occasions, representing an increase of 15 over the previous fiscal year.
-Over the nine-year period since the hotline was established, it has received a cumulative total of 443 calls.
+In order to make the hotline easier to use, Yamaha is spreading awareness internally through such means as monthly posters emphasizing compliance, surveys and training.
+Hotline operating regulations have been formulated with provisions that concern the non-disclosure of information regarding the reporter and prohibition of unfair treatment.
+From April 2012 to the end of March 2013, the hotline was contacted on 39 occasions, representing a decrease of 18 over the previous fiscal year.
+Over the 10-year period since the hotline was established, it has received a cumulative total of 482 calls.

 The Status of Calls to the Compliance Hotline